jxnl/medical-agent/README.md

 The evaluation framework consists of:
 - `Dataset`: Contains test cases with messages and expected behavior
-- `run_function`: Executes the agent on test messages
+- `agent`: Executes the telehealth service on test messages
-- `scorer`: Compares actual behavior to expected behavior
+- `escalation_scorer`: Compares escalation behavior to expected behavior
+- `tool_call_scorer`: Validates correct tools are called for each scenario

 ## Project Structure